rahil627/mind-of-rathewolf/README.md

 ### notes
 todo:
-- it's starts by porting my old blog (Wordpress!!! lolll... yiikes!!)
+- it's starts by porting my old blog (Wordpress!!! lolll... yiikes!!
-- fix https issue
 - this is one repo that should have an appropriate license...
 - add The Mind of Ra crowd-funding writings
 - re-directs: mindof, themindof, blog, philosophy, philo

 temp:
-should use Worspress to backup to an xml file first
+should use Wordpress to backup to an xml file first

 https://import.jekyllrb.com/docs/wordpress/
   - official importers